adudu21isme/nullified-ac/README.md

-# ❗Some removed detections are currently being readded, this message will be removed once it is added.

 # Nullified-AC (created by adudu21)
-## *"Advanced" client anti-cheat for roblox games with false positives being almost close to zero.*
+## *"Advanced" client and serversided anti-cheat for roblox games with false positives being almost close to zero.*

 There are versions of this anti-cheat which contains different detections.